OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/app-service-web/app-service-web-staged-publishing-realworld-scenarios.md

     /**
     * For developers: WordPress debugging mode.
     *
-    * Change this to true to enable the display of notices during development.
+    * Change this tootrue tooenable hello display of notices during development.
     * It is strongly recommended that plugin and theme developers use WP_DEBUG
     * in their development environments.
-    * Turn on debug logging to investigate issues without displaying to end user.
+    * Turn on debug logging tooinvestigate issues without displaying tooend user.
 For WP_DEBUG_LOG to
     * do anything, WP_DEBUG must be enabled (true).
 WP_DEBUG_DISPLAY should be used in conjunction
-    * with WP_DEBUG_LOG so that errors are not displayed on the page */
+    * with WP_DEBUG_LOG so that errors are not displayed on hello page */

     */
     define('WP_DEBUG', getenv('WP_DEBUG'));